-It is unfortunate that the athletic brilliance of Caster Semenya has been undermined by the gender saga.
+It is unfortunate that the athletic brilliance of Caster Semenya has been allowed to be undermined by the gender saga.
 What should have been a moment to savour has turned into a sex inquisition.
 A lot has been said and accusations have been thrown back and forth but this young woman’s welfare has, to date, been hugely ignored.

 The only difference with the previous tests is that for the other women privacy had been maintained.
 Basically, the handling of the case was shambolic, unprofessional and disrespectful of this young woman.
 My question is who is to blame for the fiasco?
 In this article I will discuss the deceit, selfishness, and incompetency of Athletics South Africa (ASA) as well as the inefficiency and lack of professionalism within the International Association of Athletics Federations (IAAF).